lucidrains/equiformer-pytorch/README.md

 Will definitely be putting more work / exploration into this.
 For now, I've incorporated the tricks from the first two paper for Equiformer v1, save for complete conversion into SO(2).

+Update 2: There appears to be a new SOTA without any interaction between higher degree reps (in other words, all tensor product / clebsch gordan math goes away).
+[GotenNet](https://github.com/lucidrains/gotennet-pytorch), which seems to be a transformer rendition of [HEGNN](https://github.com/GLAD-RUC/HEGNN)

 ## Install

 ```bash